zylo117/Yet-Another-EfficientDet-Pytorch/readme.md

 ___
 # Update log

+[2020-04-14] for those who needs help or can't get a good result after several epochs, check out this [tutorial](tutorial/train_shape.ipynb).
+You can run it on colab with GPU support.

 [2020-04-10] warp the loss function within the training model, so that the memory usage will be balanced when training with multiple gpus, enabling training with bigger batchsize.

 [2020-04-10] add D7 (D6 with larger input size and larger anchor scale) support and test its mAP